IIIF/awesome-iiif/readme.md

 - [Shimmy](https://github.com/mejackreed/shimmy) is a Ruby gem designed to help you build shims for the IIIF Presentation API, and has samples for NYPL, Flickr, and the US National Archives.
 - [Chronicling America](https://github.com/IIIF/presentation-api/tree/master/translators/chronam) for newspapers digitized in the National Digital Newspaper Program.

+## Content Search API

+Libraries and applications that support the Content Search API.

+- [Ocracoke](https://github.com/NCSU-Libraries/ocracoke) - Rails application to create, index, and search text from page images and provide results in IIIF Content Search API format.

 ## Tutorials